robotsWhoFeelLove/onefish-twofish/README.md

 ### Or Filtering

-As the name implies, Or filtering functions with or logic.
+As the name implies, Or filtering functions with "or" logic.
 You can use any operator by adding the key isOr:true

 **Or Ex:**